Insight Enterprises, Inc. (NASDAQ:NSIT) CEO Kenneth T. Lamneck Sells 2,000 Shares

-Insight Enterprises, Inc. (NASDAQ:NSIT) CEO Kenneth T. Lamneck sold 2,000 shares of the stock in a transaction dated Wednesday, December 22nd.
-The shares were sold at an average price of $102.41, for a total value of $204,820.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Insight Enterprises, Inc. (NASDAQ:NSIT) CEO Kenneth T. Lamneck sold 2,000 shares of the business’s stock in a transaction that occurred on Monday, December 27th.
+The shares were sold at an average price of $103.22, for a total value of $206,440.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.

-Insight Enterprises (NASDAQ:NSIT) last issued its quarterly earnings results on Thursday, November 4th.
-The software maker reported $1.87 EPS for the quarter, beating analysts’ consensus estimates of $1.68 by $0.19.
-The firm had revenue of $2.45 billion during the quarter, compared to the consensus estimate of $2.16 billion.
+Insight Enterprises (NASDAQ:NSIT) last posted its quarterly earnings data on Thursday, November 4th.
+The software maker reported $1.87 earnings per share for the quarter, beating the consensus estimate of $1.68 by $0.19.
 Insight Enterprises had a return on equity of 17.39% and a net margin of 2.30%.
-Insight Enterprises’s revenue for the quarter was up 26.4% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $1.38 earnings per share.
-As a group, equities research analysts forecast that Insight Enterprises, Inc. will post 7.05 earnings per share for the current fiscal year.
+The company had revenue of $2.45 billion during the quarter, compared to analysts’ expectations of $2.16 billion.
+During the same period in the prior year, the business earned $1.38 earnings per share.
+Insight Enterprises’s revenue for the quarter was up 26.4% compared to the same quarter last year.
+Analysts expect that Insight Enterprises, Inc. will post 7.05 EPS for the current fiscal year.

-A number of equities research analysts have recently issued reports on the company.
-Zacks Investment Research lowered Insight Enterprises from a “buy” rating to a “hold” rating in a research note on Tuesday.
-Barrington Research increased their target price on Insight Enterprises from $116.00 to $122.00 and gave the company an “outperform” rating in a research note on Thursday, November 11th.
+Several hedge funds and other institutional investors have recently modified their holdings of NSIT.
+ValueAct Holdings L.P. raised its stake in shares of Insight Enterprises by 158.5% in the second quarter.
+ValueAct Holdings L.P. now owns 2,843,690 shares of the software maker’s stock valued at $284,397,000 after purchasing an additional 1,743,690 shares in the last quarter.
+Capital World Investors acquired a new position in shares of Insight Enterprises in the third quarter valued at $27,660,000.
+Capital Research Global Investors acquired a new position in shares of Insight Enterprises in the third quarter valued at $24,772,000.
+Great Lakes Advisors LLC acquired a new position in shares of Insight Enterprises in the second quarter valued at $12,045,000.
+Finally, Nordea Investment Management AB raised its stake in shares of Insight Enterprises by 99.8% in the third quarter.
+Nordea Investment Management AB now owns 220,526 shares of the software maker’s stock valued at $20,216,000 after purchasing an additional 110,133 shares in the last quarter.

 Insight Enterprises, Inc is a global provider of information technology, services, and cloud solutions to worldwide enterprises, governments, schools, and healthcare organizations.
 It helps businesses define, architect, implement, and manage Intelligent Technology Solutions in North America; Europe, the Middle East and Africa; and Asia-Pacific.